 Many leftwingers switched to the anti-establishment Podemos, which exit polls showed doing better than expected to become the third largest party.

-The liberal Ciudadanos — expected to be the kingmakers in the new parliament — would come in fourth, giving a coalition between the two center-right parties 174 seats when 176 are needed for a majority.
+The liberal Ciudadanos — expected to be the kingmakers in the new Congress — would come in fourth, giving a coalition between the two center-right parties 174 seats when 176 are needed for a majority.

-A left-wing alliance between the Socialists, Podemos and former communists would also fall short with the balance going to smaller regional parties.
+A left-wing alliance between the Socialists, Podemos and former communists would also fall short, with the balance going to smaller regional parties.

 Rajoy had waited until the last possible moment to dissolve Congress this year, hoping that an improving economy would give his party a fighting chance in the election.

 After years of malaise, Spain is finally showing signs of recovery.
 Growth is expected to come in at 3 percent this year, one of the highest rates in the industrialized world.
 Business and consumer confidence are improving.
 Unemployment is coming down.